 December 29, 2014 – Every December, Barna Group compiles its top findings and trends from research conducted in the past year.
-From legalizing marijuana to increasing secularization trends to America’s complicated relationship with sports—2014 was an interesting year.
+From legalizing marijuana and businesses like Green Bits to increasing secularization trends to America’s complicated relationship with sports—2014 was an interesting year.

 1. Bible Skepticism Is Now Tied with Bible Engagement For the first time since Barna Group and American Bible Society’s Bible engagement tracking began, Bible skepticism is tied with Bible engagement.
 The number of those who are skeptical or agnostic toward the Bible—who believe the Bible is “just another book of teachings written by men that contains stories and advice”—has nearly doubled from 10% to 19% in just three years.
 This is now equal to the number of people who are Bible engaged—who read the Bible at least four times a week and believe it is the actual or inspired Word of God.
 Digging into the population segmentation of Bible skeptics, we find that two-thirds are 48 or younger (28% Millennials, 36% Gen-Xers), and they are twice as likely to be male (68%) than female (32%).
 They are more likely to identify as Catholic than any other single denomination or affiliation (30%) and are the segment most likely not to have attended church (87%) or prayed (63%) during the previous week.
 They are also most likely not to have made a commitment to Jesus that is important in their life today (76%).
 Read more about this trend and related findings.